robw-nl/makefile_generator/README.md

 - reports progress and results in the kate output pane

 # Makefile generator
-Intelligent bash script to create a C/C++ makefile that supports 3 build targets (debug, regular, release) where the release function is a highly optimised binary.
+Intelligent bash script to create a C/C++ makefile that supports 3 build targets (debug, regular, release) where the release build delivers a highly optimised binary.

 # Kate configuration
 Kate can execute external programs and commands.
-We use this to configure each build command and save it so we can assign a shortcut to it (Kate > Configure Keyboard Shortcuts) where we assig a shortcut to each command (C Build, etc).
+We use this to configure each build command and save it so we can assign a shortcut to each one.

 Add 3 new external tools:
 - Name: C Build (or C Build Debug, C Build Release)